ybriffa/docs/pages/cloud/dedicated/services_backup_storage/guide.en-sg.md

 ---
-title: Using backup storage on a dedicated server
+title: 'Using backup storage on a dedicated server'
 slug: services-backup-storage
-excerpt: This guide explains how to enable the Backup Storage functionality and how to use it.
+excerpt: 'This guide explains how to enable the Backup Storage functionality and how to use it.'
 section: Storage
 ---

-**Last updated 4th June 2018**
+**Last updated 14th May, 2018**

 ## Objective